David Dixon '10

 B.A. in Psychology and Business Administration

-Admission territory: Adult applicants for the evening degree program and the Master of Arts in Teaching.
+Admission territory: Adult degree programs and Master of Education program.

 David Dixon '10

 I joined the Oglethorpe family first as a student in 2007, then as Admission Assistant in 2008, and I currently serve as Assistant Director of Admission.
 I like to tell people I am “Florida born, Georgia raised,” which simply means that I was born in Ft.
 Lauderdale but have lived in Atlanta since I was three years old.
 Graduating from the Marist School in 2000, I started college by returning to south Florida and attending the University of Miami, but life led me back to Atlanta.
 Little did I know, the best place for me to thrive was in my backyard the whole time!
 During my time as a student at Oglethorpe, I was a member of the varsity track team and was nominated to the Honor Council.
 I earned placement on the Dean’s List for Academic Achievement while working full-time as a member of the admission team.
-The next leg of my educational journey is taking me to the Georgia State University College of Law beginning in fall 2012.
+I am currently on the next leg of my educational journey at the Georgia State University College of Law.

-In the office, I am responsible for adult applicants, both for the evening degree program and for the Master of the Arts in Teaching (early childhood education).
+In the office, I am responsible for adult applicants, both for the adult programs leading to a bachelor's degree and for the Master of Education in global education.
 I also support traditional undergraduate admission in various roles including our International Baccalaureate relationships.

 In my personal life, I am a seasoned traveler having gone as far west as Hawaii, as far east as Thailand, and touching over 15 countries in between.
 When not at work I enjoy cooking, playing basketball, watching movies, practicing yoga, getting muddy in off-road obstacle courses like Spartan Race, relaxing with my dog Sensae, playing with my two year old nephew, and spending time with my wife, Dosia, who earned a B.A. in Communication and Rhetoric Studies with a minor in Psychology from Oglethorpe.
 Go Petrels!